The Masters 2024 weather: First round delayed with tee times pushed back due to Augusta storms

 Officials had already confirmed on Wednesday evening they would delay patron gate openings ahead of the first day's play.

-Forecasts had shown '90 per cent chance' of showers and thunderstorms on Thursday morning, with wind gusts of up to 45 miles per hour expected, with the possibility of storms returning again later in the day.
+"Scattered showers and isolated thunderstorms are 75 miles to the southwest of Augusta moving to the northeast.
+This activity may impact ANGC between 7:30am-9am [12.30am-2pm BST], but current track has the lightning threat remaining to our south.

+"Peak wind gusts to 40mph will be possible through 11am (4pm BST) with sustained winds of 15-20 gusting to 30-35mph continuing through the afternoon.
+Rainfall totals will be much less than forecasted yesterday with additional amounts likely holding under 0.50

-Strong winds continue into Friday, with gusts expected to reach 30mph, although conditions will be less humid and sunshine is scheduled to return.
+Strong winds are set to continue into Friday, with gusts expected to reach 30mph, although conditions will be less humid and sunshine is scheduled to return.

 However, the weekend forecast is about as perfect as the tournament could hope for, with warm and sunny conditions and winds significantly less than the previous two days, meaning the event will be able to get back on track if there are any delays earlier in the week.